By David Joel Miller.

 Mind racing interferes with work and with relationships.
 You mind leaves on its own and there is no space in your head left for the things you need to be thinking about.
 Mind racing from anxiety is very different from the inattention in Attention Deficit Hyperactivity Disorder (ADHD) or the impulsive thoughts in Bipolar Disorder.
 In anxiety disorders, the racing mind is about what has happened and what might happen and how terrible it would be if those things were to happen.

 Anxiety uses up so much of your brain that there is not much “computing capacity” left for other decisions.
 People who are high in anxiety find it hard to make decisions and remember everyday items.
 This leads some to question if they are developing Alzheimer’s or dementia.

-With Anxiety you may find it hard to breath.
+With Anxiety, you may find it hard to breathe.

 Anxiety leaves you light-headed.

 That strange disoriented feeling, where you feel light-headed and out of things may be the result of excess anxiety.
 The changes in breathing described above contribute to these feelings of light-headedness.

 In “Anxiety Attacks” the heart races.
 Having sudden episodes of anxiety is common if you are in a dangerous situation or under stress.
 When these events get severe they get diagnosed as Panic Disorder, a recognized mental illness.

 These feelings of chest palpitations result in people with anxiety symptoms ending up in the emergency room.
 The first few times the symptoms of a panic attack can resemble a heart attack.
 You need a doctor to check you out to be sure.
 People who have frequent panic attacks come to recognize the difference as they have been through this before.
 Unless you are sure, it is wise to get this checked out.
 One sure way to tell the difference is to try slow breathing and hold your breath for a few seconds between breaths.
 As the breaths slow down the symptoms should subside if this is a panic attack.